AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

 **Custom I/O Overrides**

-TIFF input (but, currently, not output) supports the "custom I/O" feature via the `ImageInput::set_ioproxy()` method and the special ``"oiio:ioproxy"`` attributes (see Section :ref:`sec-imageinput-ioproxy`).
+TIFF input and output support the "custom I/O" feature via the `ImageInput::set_ioproxy()` method and the special ``"oiio:ioproxy"`` attributes (see Section :ref:`sec-imageinput-ioproxy`).